-Watson Centre for Brain Health
+Watson Centre Society for Brain Health

 According to Brain Injury Canada, 160,000 Canadians sustain brain injuries or concussions every year and more than one million Canadians live with the effects of an acquired brain injury.
 After a brain injury (or a severe concussion) a person’s ability to process and understand information often slows down, which then affects their ability to live independently.
 We are trying to change that.

 Changes in Brain-Behavior Relationships Following a 3-month Pilot Cognitive Intervention Program for Adults with Traumatic Brain Injury

 An exciting new study about the long-term recovery for those with brain injury has come out!
 Read the abstract and